 An Interview with Candace Morano

-Yoga has been known to improve flexibility, strengthen muscles, and enhance balance.
+Yoga techniques have been known to improve flexibility, strengthen muscles, and enhance balance.
 However, if practiced incorrectly yoga can do more damage to the body than good.
 Misaligned poses can lead to injuries ranging from aching joints to pulled muscles.
 “Yoga injuries are often a result of not knowing or realizing your body’s limitations,” says yoga instructor and educational kinesiologist Candace Morano.
-“This goes for beginners and advanced students, as some beginners underestimate how strenuous yoga can be and some who are more advanced overestimate their strength and flexibility,” says Candace.
+“This goes for beginners and advanced students, as some beginners underestimate how strenuous yoga techniques can be and some who are more advanced overestimate their strength and flexibility,” says Candace.

 Below, Candace highlights the Do’s and Don’ts of the top five yoga techniques commonly misaligned.
 Images are available upon request to illustrate each pose.
 Please let me know if you’re interested in learning more or coordinating an upcoming segment.